 David Rutberg got the position as Applications Developer for the EISCAT_3D project.

 With several years of professional experience in building web services, industrial automation and applications development and experience in Python, C++, Java, GNU and usability design, David will be of great use in the EISCAT_3D software development, where he will develop both user interfaces and backend technology.
-He will be working from Gällivare and join the EISCAT_3D staff weekly.
+He will be working from Gällivare and join the EISCAT_3D project team weekly.

-Juri Katkalov, are currently working at the Swedish Institute of Space Physics (IRF) in Lund as a research engineer.
-He will be assisting the EISCAT_3D project in applications development on part time.
+Juri Katkalov, are currently working at the Swedish Institute of Space Physics (IRF) in Lund as a Research Engineer.
+He will be assisting the EISCAT_3D project team in applications development on part time from Lund.

 Juri has an engineering degree in Information Systems and Technologies from Petrozavodsk State University (PetrSU), and comes from a background as a software engineer and computer technician in Apatity, Russia, with particular experience in web technologies and software development.

-Taishi Hasimoto has come to work with the EISCAT_3D project as a guest scientist, in kind by the National Institute of Polar Research (NIPR), Japan for one year.
+Taishi Hasimoto has come to work with the EISCAT_3D project team as a guest scientist, in kind by the National Institute of Polar Research (NIPR), Japan for one year.